decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 Interactive environments and games are different from that.
 Not all changes to the scene are necessarily caused by a user's actions.
 Your scene could have animated objects that move on their own or even non-player characters that have their own AI.
 Some user actions might also take multiple frames to be completed, for example if the opening of a door needs to take a whole second, the door position must be incrementally updated about 30 times as it moves.

 We call each iteration over the loop a _frame_.
 Decentraland scenes are rendered at 30 frames per second whenever possible.
-If a frame takes more time than that to be rendered, then there will be less frames.
+If a frame takes more time than that to be rendered, then there will be fewer frames.

 In each frame, the scene is updated; then the scene is re-rendered, based on the updated values.